Spring training roundup: Athletics rally to defeat Padres

-FILE PHOTO: Feb 22, 2019; Peoria, AZ, USA; Oakland Athletics shortstop Chad Pinder (18) flips his bat after drawing a walk in the second inning against the Seattle Mariners during the second inning at Peoria Stadium.
+Mar 8, 2019; Mesa, AZ, USA; San Diego Padres first baseman Ty France is hit in the head with a pitch against the Oakland Athletics during the fifth inning at HoHoKam Stadium.
 Mandatory Credit: Joe Camporeale-USA TODAY Sports

 March 9, 2019